dhocker/athomedmx/README.md

     send

-### RunAt
+### Do-At
-The RunAt statement is designed for running a lighting program on a daily basis.
+The Do-At statement is designed for running a lighting program on a daily basis.
 This is the kind of thing that you would do for a holiday lighting program.
-The RunAt statement allows you to specify a time of day when the program is to run and a duration of time for it to run.
-There can only be one RunAt statement in a script.
+The Do-At statement allows you to specify a time of day when the program is to run.
+The lighting program is the script block between the Do-At statement and its corresponding Do-At-End statement.
+There can only be one Do-At statement in a script.

-    runat hh:mm hh:mm

-The first argument is the time of day when the program is to run.
-The second argument is duration the program will run.
-When the duration expires, the program goes back to the runat statement, thus waiting until the next day.
-All times are in 24 clock format.
+    do-at hh:mm:ss
+        # script block statements
+    do-at-end

-When the RunAt statement executes, it puts the script into a wait state where it waits for the time of day to arrive.
+The argument is the time of day (24 hour clock) when the program is to run.
+When the Do-At statement executes, it puts the script into a wait state where it waits for the time of day to arrive.

 Example

-    runat 18:00 04:00
+    do-at 18:00:00
+        # script block statements
+    do-at-end

-This example waits until 18:00 (6:00pm) at which time it runs the program.
-When 22:00 (10:00pm) arrives script execution returns to the runat statement where it will wait for the next day to arrive.
+This example waits until 18:00:00 (6:00pm) at which time it runs the script block.

-### Main (Loop)
-The script engine model includes the ability to run a lighting program "forever".
-Here, forever means until the AtHomeDMX program is terminated or until the RunAt duration expires.
-The main statement defines the beginning of a set of repeated statements.
-If you are a programmer, think of the main statement as the equivalent of a "while true" statement.
-There can be only one main statement.
-Think of the body of the main loop as the main part of the lighting program.

-    main

-A script does not have to contain a main loop.
-If this is the case, the entire script will execute once and when the end-of-file is reached, the script will terminate.

-### Main-end
+### Do-At-End
-The main-end statement is the foot of the main loop.
-When execution reaches the main-end statement, it continues by going back to the main statement.
+The Do-At-End statement serves as the foot of the Do-At loop or the end of the Do-At block.
+When script execution reaches the Do-At-End statement, all DMX channels are reset and execution returns to the corresponding Do-At statement.

-    main-end
+    do-at-end

+### Do-For
+The Do-For statement executes a script block for a given period of time.
+The script block is the set of statements between the Do-For statement and its corresponding Do-For-End statement.

+    do-for hh:mm:ss
+        # script block statements
+    do-for-end

+The argument is a duration in hours, minutes and seconds.

+Currently, Do-For statements cannot be nested.

+### Do-For-End
+The Do-For-End statement is the foot of the Do-For loop.
+When execution reaches the Do-For-End statement, the elapsed time since the entry into the Do-For loop is evaluated.
+If the elapsed time is less than the Do-For duration, execution returns to the next statement after the Do-For.
+If the elapsed time is greater than or equal to the Do-For duration, execution continues with the statement after the Do-For-End.
+Note that with this behavior, the time spent in the loop may actually be longer than the Do-For duration.
+This is completely dependent on how long it takes to execute the script block.

+    do-for-end

 ### Step
 Step starts the definition of what is to be done in a step.
 A step consists of a fade-time and a step-time.